Seneca-Scholars/SS-Status-C6/status.md

 # Arianna's Statuses!

+## 7/8/25
+Today started off similar to yesterday, in a training session-learning the concept of how to access elements in the DOM.
+Later we had a update conversation with Nell, and in the late afternoon I was able to add a ReadMe file, and add some style to my AP score personal pratice project

 ## 7/7/25

 Today we started off the day in a lesson with Wajiw, learning about proper naming procedures and such.